 UTSA kicks off We Are UTSA – A Top-Tier Campaign with an initial goal of raising $120 million in three years.
 The University surpasses the goal less than a year later and a new goal of $175 million is set.

-The groundbreaking ceremony for the Park West Athletics Facility is held.
-Once completed, the UTSA sports complex will offer competition and practice facilities for soccer, track and field, baseball and softball, as well as a practice facility for football.
+The groundbreaking ceremony for the UTSA Park West Athletics Complex is held, a 125-acre sports complex with competition and practice facilities for soccer and track and field.

 UTSA is named among the top 100 universities younger than 50 years old by Times Higher Education for the first time.